OskarD3v/OskarD3v/README.md

 ### The Checklist:

-- [X] Interested and genuinely amazed at the vast Data Science and Data Analysis field?
 - [X] In love with languages and communication?
 - [X] Open to learning things from scratch?
 - [X] Planning to develop something new and helpful?